FSE Computer Standards

 In some circumstances, especially specific to research computing, higher-end systems might be required.
 The school’s information technology team will work with researchers to provide recommendations for high-end systems that might require increased CPU speed, additional memory, additional storage, and GPU compute capabilities.

-In the event that standard equipment does not meet a specific computer requirement, exceptions granted on an as-needed basis at the discretion of the IT Lead and School Director.
+If standard equipment does not meet a specific computer requirement, exceptions granted on an as-needed basis at the discretion of the IT Lead and School Director.
 Exceptions to the standard may include: